lando/lando/docs/issues/dns-rebind.md

 2. [Disable proxying](./../config/proxy.html#configuration) and rely on the Lando produced `localhost` address

 That said, the ideal scenario is to make sure your network is set up to not block `*.lndo.site` addresses.

+For DD-WRT router firmware, look under the services tab in the admin interface for DNSMasq.
+In the `Additional DNSMasq Options` textarea, add `address=/lndo.site/127.0.0.1` and save the changes.
+When you start your app, your Appserver URLs should come up green.